aliciachen10/fitness-tracker/README.md

   * View the total duration of each workout from the past seven workouts on the `stats` page.

 ## accessing the application
-The application is deployed via heroku and can be accessed here: INSERT HEROKU LINK If you wanna be old school, you can ```git clone``` the application, install all packages using ```npm install``` (make sure you have mongodb installed on your machine).
+The application is deployed via heroku and can be accessed here: https://floating-lake-95779.herokuapp.com/ If you wanna be old school, you can ```git clone``` the application, install all packages using ```npm install``` (make sure you have mongodb installed on your machine).
 Now, run the application: ```node server.js``` or ```nodemon server.js```.

 ## what did I use to make this?